 Highlights: Niagara-on-the-Lake gets all the glory for its pristine selection of large estates, medium–size operations, and small boutique wineries.
 Most have tasting rooms where you can sample rare vintages, special reserves, new releases and small batch specialties; others tempt with wine-education seminars, hands-on activities, and behind-the-scenes tours.
-The best places to sip on Canadian wines here include Caroline Cellars Winery, Joseph’s Estate Wines, Reif Estate Winery, Peller Estates Winery, Jackson-Triggs Winery, and Chateau des Charmes Wines.
+Some of the best places to sip on Canadian wines here include Inniskillin, Wayne Gretzky’s,, Reif Estate Winery, Peller Estates Winery, Jackson-Triggs Winery, Ravine Winery and Chateau des Charmes.

 What: For those keen to get back to nature, this sprawling 7,800-square-mile outdoor playground lures with a sublime landscape of maple hills, rocky ridges, valleys, forests, rocky bluffs, and deep crystalline lakes.
-Backcountry camping is a must-do here - just roll up at any one of 1,900- campsites and set up your tent.
-If possible, try to avoid staying here on long weekends during July and August as it’s usually packed.
+The lakes and forests are home to a fascinating array of wildlife and provide wonderful opportunities for outdoor adventures.

-Highlights: Depending on the time of year, biking, dog sledding, fishing, cross-country skiing, snowmobiling, swimming, snowshoe hikes, guided walks, and conducted hikes are available.
+Highlights: Depending on the time of year, biking, fishing, cross-country skiing, snowmobiling, swimming, snowshoe hikes and guided hikes are available.
 But what's most fabulous about this protected slice of Canadian wilderness is the vast web of waterways, easily navigable by canoe or kayak.
-While paddling, keep your eyes peeled for some incredible wildlife; there’s over 130 types of breeding birds as well as bears, wolves, moose, beavers, hares, moles, chipmunks, shrews, foxes, skunks, and more.
-Day permits are valid from 7am to 10pm and include access to park’s trails, museums, beaches, and picnic grounds.
+While paddling, keep your eyes peeled for the incredible wildlife; there’s over 130 types of breeding birds as well as bears, wolves, moose, beavers, hares, moles, chipmunks, shrews, foxes, skunks, and more.

-4. Get an eyeful of art at the Royal Ontario Museum
+4. Get your culture fix at the Royal Ontario Museum